markabrahams/node-net-snmp/README.md

    all outstanding requests
  * Added a `close()` method to `Session` to close a sessions underlying UDP socket, which results a `close` event
+ * Signed integers are treated as unsigned integers when parsing response messages

 # Roadmap